Stability of the Theta Method for Systems with Multiple Time-Delayed Variables: Introduction

 Inclusion of time delays leads to the reformulation of the power system model into a set of \acfp{ddae}.
 A common approach to handle these delays in \ac{tdi} is through modification of standard \ac{ode} numerical methods \cite{Milano2012889, Hiskens_1205019}.
 Nevertheless, the numerical stability properties of \ac{ode} methods do not transfer to time-delayed systems.
 For example, it is known that no A-stable natural Runge–Kutta method is stable on the whole class of stable linear systems of delay differential equations \cite{bellen:03}.
 Alternatively, more sophisticated, specialized methods for delay systems can be employed at an additional computational cost, e.g.,~we cite the family of Radau~IIA methods \cite{Guglielmi20011}.

 Selecting a proper \ac{tdi} method is generally a matter of finding a good trade-off between stability, precision and computational speed.
 In this context, the classical approach to test the stability properties of a \ac{tdi} method is by studying its response when applied to a linear scalar equation representing the class to which the examined system belongs.
+This approach neglects the dynamics of the specific model examined and thus is not suitable for precision assessment.
 Precision is typically estimated through truncation error analysis \cite{hairer:91:dae}.
-Aiming to address limitations of these approaches, the second author of this paper has recently proposed a matrix pencil approach that allows studying stability and precision of \ac{tdi} methods in a unified way.
+However, such an analysis is insufficient to predict numerical instabilities.
+Aiming to address the limitations of these approaches, the second author of this paper has recently proposed a matrix pencil approach that allows studying stability and precision of \ac{tdi} methods in a unified way.
 Such an approach was first formulated for \ac{dae} models in \cite{tzounas2022tdistab}, where numerical errors between power system dynamics and the dynamics of the discrete-time system that arises due to the application of the \ac{tdi} method were investigated through a comparison of their associated matrix pencils.
 A further investigation was carried out in \cite{Mode-shape_def}, where participation factor analysis was used to assess the numerical deformation that standard \ac{tdi} methods introduce to the shape of the coupling between dynamic modes and system variables.

 The focus of the present work is on the numerical stability and accuracy of standard implicit \ac{tdi} methods when employed for the numerical solution of \ac{ddae} power system models.
 In this vein, a preliminary study using the matrix pencil approach was carried out in \cite{TZOUNAS2022108266}.
 Therein, results indicate that, including a delay that is multiple of the time step in a single variable does not have a notable effect on numerical stability.
 In this paper, we build upon previous work to provide new theoretical insights and studies suggesting that the number of time-delayed variables and the magnitudes of their coefficients in the \acp{ddae} are crucial factors impacting both numerical stability and accuracy and can lead otherwise very robust implicit methods to behave poorly.